-UNetbootin allows you to create bootable Live USB drives for Windows and other Linux distributions without burning a CD.
+UNetbootin means Universal Netboot Installer, it allows you to create bootable Live USB drives for Windows and other Linux distributions without burning a CD.

 It runs on both Windows and Linux.
 You can either let UNetbootin download one of the many distributions supported out-of-the-box for you, or supply your own Windows or Linux .iso file if you’ve already downloaded one or your preferred distribution isn’t on the list.